 • Working capital – you will need an amount of money to support your cash flow during your first few weeks at your new pub.

 • We will require you to complete our BII-approved Cellar Training Course and we also expect you to complete the BII Award in Introductory Licensed Retail Operators.
-We also host a two-day welcome to the company which includes dinner with Mark Woodhouse, our Chairman.
 These courses cost a total of £1,000 plus VAT, but once you complete them we will send you two complimentary 9 gallon casks of Badger Best, worth in excess of £140.

 Each pub vacancy will have a minimum investment figure quoted as a guide to the funds you will require.
-If you need additional money for your investment we can offer brewery loans as long as you have at least £20,000 of your own money to invest.
+If you need additional money for your investment we can offer brewery loans as long as you have at least £30,000 of your own money to invest.
 Read more on the agreement before you apply.

-From receipt of your completed application to being offered a pub will normally take 2-3 months; it is then typically a further month until you take over the business.
-These time scales will vary depending on us being able to match you to a suitable pub and how long it takes you to complete the recruitment process.
+From receipt of your completed application to being offered a pub will normally take 8-12 weeks, it is then typically a further month until you take over the business.
+These time scales will vary depending on us being able to match you to a suitable pub and how long it takes you to complete the application process.
 We will always keep you up to date with your progress and advise you of the key milestones through the process.

-The agreement is usually 3 years in duration and is protected under the 1954 Landlord & Tenant Act.
-This means that if you would like to extend your stay at the pub you have the right to renew your agreement at the end of each 3-year period.
+The agreement is usually 3 or 5 years in duration and is protected under the 1954 Landlord & Tenant Act.
+This means that if you would like to extend your stay at the pub you have the right to renew your agreement at the end of each tenancy period.

 Your initial rent will be based on the Fair Maintainable Trade of the pub.
 This is the level of turnover that we agree the pub is capable of achieving on an annual basis.
 Using industry standards we will be able to forecast the level of profit the pub will generate and the level of rent.
 We will show you how we have calculated your rent during the recruitment process.